axeluhl/sailing-analytics/wiki/bug2822-review.md

 ## 5. Smartphone Tracking (SPT)

+### 5.1 Regatta where boats CAN NOT change per race - Competitors (with boats) are registered on regatta level

+Check:

+- Create a simple SPT regatta where boats can not change per race
+- Open 'Competitor registrations' dialog
+- Dialog must show 'Add Competitor' button
+- Dialog must show only competitors with a linked boat in the 'Competitor pool' table on the right side
+- The registered competitor must be added to regattaLog via the RegattaLogRegisterCompetitorAndBoatEvent

 ## 6. Incremental Leaderboard

 Make sure that attribute changes of competitors and boats in the admin console are reflected in the leaderboard shown to the user